 How the MAC Surry Hills is making a difference

-Thanks to our supporters, we are ending homelessness in Sydney.
+Thanks to funding from our supporters, we are ending homelessness in Sydney.

 Go behind the scenes at our Mission Australia Centre in Surry Hills, NSW, an innovative service, known affectionately as the ‘MAC’.
 The MAC plays a pivotal role in ending homelessness in the city of Sydney.
 The centre provides holistic support across a range of areas including prevention, early intervention, education, health and employment.